Last Updated on: 19th December 2022, 01:08 pm

 These posts can be a testimonial, photos, comments, etc are like product reviews and evidence/proof for you to know what people think about your products.

-Even those who don’t buy your product, they may share why they don’t like your product.
+Even those who don’t buy your product may share why they don’t like your product.

 Social media is also a place where people-follow-people.
 If somebody likes and reviews good about a product, others find it genuine and follow the same.

-Customers usually trust someone who uses a product and reviews about its quality.
+Customers usually trust someone who uses a product and reviews its quality.

 In this way, you can respond to customer queries, have a conversation, and most importantly connect to the public.
 This is the greatest way to attain credibility and trustworthiness which is the foundation step to eCommerce success.